PlanB-Network/bitcoin-educational-content/tutorials/privacy/paynym-bip47/en.md

 Here are the different parts that make up an 80-byte payment code:

-- Byte 0: The version.
+- _Byte 0_: The version.
 If using the first version of BIP47, this byte will be equal to 0x01.

-- Byte 1: The bit field.
+- _Byte 1_: The bit field.
 This space is reserved for providing additional indications in case of specific use.
 If simply using PayNym, this byte will be equal to 0x00.

-- Byte 2: The y parity.
+- _Byte 2_: The y parity.
 This byte indicates 0x02 or 0x03 depending on the parity (even or odd number) of the value of the y-coordinate of our public key.
 For more information on this practice, please read step 1 of the "address derivation" section of this article.

-- From byte 3 to byte 34: The x value.
+- _From byte 3 to byte 34_: The x value.
 These bytes indicate the x-coordinate of our public key.
 The concatenation of x and the y parity gives us our compressed public key.

-- From byte 35 to byte 66: The chain code.
+- _From byte 35 to byte 66_: The chain code.
 This space is reserved for the chain code associated with the aforementioned public key.

-- From byte 67 to byte 79: Padding.
+- _From byte 67 to byte 79_: Padding.
 This space is reserved for possible future developments.
 For version 1, we simply fill it with zeros to reach 80 bytes, which is the size of the data for an OP_RETURN output.

 Here is the hexadecimal representation of my reusable payment code, presented in the previous section, with colors corresponding to the bytes presented above:
 Next, you also need to add the prefix byte "P" to quickly identify that we are dealing with a payment code.
 This byte is 0x47.

-> 0x47010002a0716529bae6b36c5c9aa518a52f9c828b46ad8d907747f0d09dcd4d9a39e97c3c5f37c470c390d842f364086362f6122f412e2b0c7e7fc6e32287e364a7a36a00000000000000000000000000
+**0x47010002a0716529bae6b36c5c9aa518a52f9c828b46ad8d907747f0d09dcd4d9a39e97c3c5f37c470c390d842f364086362f6122f412e2b0c7e7fc6e32287e364a7a36a00000000000000000000000000**

 Finally, we calculate the checksum of this payment code using HASH256, which means double hashing with the SHA256 function.
 We retrieve the first four bytes of this digest and concatenate them at the end (in pink).

-> 0x47010002a0716529bae6b36c5c9aa518a52f9c828b46ad8d907747f0d09dcd4d9a39e97c3c5f37c470c390d842f364086362f6122f412e2b0c7e7fc6e32287e364a7a36a00000000000000000000000000567080c4
+**0x47010002a0716529bae6b36c5c9aa518a52f9c828b46ad8d907747f0d09dcd4d9a39e97c3c5f37c470c390d842f364086362f6122f412e2b0c7e7fc6e32287e364a7a36a00000000000000000000000000567080c4**

 The payment code is ready, now we just need to convert it to Base 58:

-> PM8TJSBiQmNQDwTogMAbyqJe2PE2kQXjtgh88MRTxsrnHC8zpEtJ8j7Aj628oUFk8X6P5rJ7P5qDudE4Hwq9JXSRzGcZJbdJAjM9oVQ1UKU5j2nr7VR5
+**PM8TJSBiQmNQDwTogMAbyqJe2PE2kQXjtgh88MRTxsrnHC8zpEtJ8j7Aj628oUFk8X6P5rJ7P5qDudE4Hwq9JXSRzGcZJbdJAjM9oVQ1UKU5j2nr7VR5**

 As you can see, this construction closely resembles the structure of an extended public key of type "xpub".

 During this process to obtain our payment code, we used a compressed public key and a chain code.
 These two elements are the result of a deterministic and hierarchical derivation from the wallet seed, following the following derivation path: m/47'/0'/0'/

 In concrete terms, to obtain the public key and chain code of the reusable payment code, we will calculate the master private key from the seed, then derive a child pair with the index 47 + 2^31 (hardened derivation).
 Then, we derive two more child pairs with the index 2^31 (hardened derivation).

-> If you want to learn more about deriving child key pairs within a hierarchical deterministic Bitcoin wallet, I recommend taking CRYPTO301.
+**Note:** if you want to learn more about deriving child key pairs within a hierarchical deterministic Bitcoin wallet, I recommend taking CRYPTO301.

 ### The cryptographic method: Elliptic Curve Diffie-Hellman key exchange (ECDH).